What is calcium and why is it important?

 High calcium levels may signal the presence of serious underlying disease including kidney failure, adrenal gland failure (called Addison's disease), a parathyroid gland tumor, and some types of cancer.
 Pets with abnormally high calcium levels may show signs of weakness, listlessness, increased drinking and urination, and loss of appetite.
 In some pets, prolonged hypercalcemia may contribute to formation of bladder or kidney stones.

-If there is no evidence of a disease that might explain the high value (e.g. renal failure, Addison’s disease etc.), then Total Calcium should be re-measured on a fresh sample to confirm the result.
-Repeat testing is definitely warranted if it seems diet or dehydration may have contributed to the high initial value.
-Before repeating Total Calcium, the pet should be fasted for 12 hours but must have access to water.
+If there is no evidence of a disease that might explain the high value (e.g., renal failure, Addison’s disease etc.), then total calcium should be remeasured on a fresh blood sample to confirm the result.
+Repeat testing is warranted if it seems diet or dehydration may have contributed to the high initial value.
+Before repeating total calcium, the pet should be fasted for 12 hours, but must have access to water.
 A test to measure albumin (a blood protein) should also be done at the same time to check that the pet is not dehydrated.
-If the repeated value for Total Calcium is still high, then doing an Ionized Calcium test is recommended since it is the definitive test for measuring calcium levels.
-In some situations, your veterinarian may advise you to go straight to the Ionized Calcium test after finding a high Total Calcium
+If the repeated value for total calcium is still high, then doing an ionized calcium test is recommended since it is the definitive test for measuring calcium levels.
+In some situations, your veterinarian may advise that your pet have the ionized calcium test after finding a high total calcium.

 the underlying cause."

 Once hypercalcemia is confirmed, the challenge is to identify the underlying cause.
-Further testing will be needed to assess the health of the kidneys, the adrenal glands, and the parathyroid glands.
-If there is a history of Vitamin D supplementation, testing for levels of Vitamin D would also be appropriate.
+Further testing will be needed to assess the health of the kidneys, adrenal glands, and parathyroid glands.
+If there is a history of vitamin D supplementation, testing for levels of vitamin D would also be appropriate.
 Your veterinarian may also want to examine your pet for signs of underlying cancer.

-Since the parathyroid glands are responsible for controlling calcium levels, measuring parathyroid hormone (PTH) levels is the easiest way of determining if the parathyroid glands are working properly.
+Since the parathyroid glands are responsible for controlling calcium levels, measuring parathyroid hormone (PTH) levels is the easiest way to determine if the parathyroid glands are working properly.
 The levels of PTH may also provide clues about what is causing the hypercalcemia.